Paper bats, plastic spiders & mini white and orange pumpkins against dorm wall

 Chips & guacamol-eye

 You can’t beat a classic, but you can make it crafty.
 Put some guacamole in a bowl and spread sour cream on top of it in a circle, but leave some guac exposed in the center for the iris.
-Put a couple of black olives or black beans in the dead center so they look like the pupil in an eye.
+Put a couple of black olives or black beans in the dead center so they look like the pupil in the eye.
 Then take some hot sauce and drizzle it so it looks (somewhat) like bloodshot veins.
-And viola!
+And voila!
 You have a delicious, creepy-looking dip that will be destroyed two seconds after the party starts!

 Themed “cupcakes”